 EU MDR Consulting

-The EU MDR Medical Device Regulation was published in 2017 as a comprehensive revision of previous directives and has been valid since May 25, 2017.
+The EU MDR Medical Device Regulation 2017/745 EU was published in 2017 as a comprehensive revision of previous directives.
 It thus replaces the Medical Device Directive 93/42/EEC and the Active Implantable Medical Devices Directive 90/385/EEC.
-Basic requirements, classification and conformity assessment procedures of in vitro diagnostics are regulated in the IVD Directive 2017-746 of April 2017.
-Harmonized standards are used as well to demonstrate compliance with the essential requirements.
-As of May 26, 2021, with the end of the extended transition period, the requirements of the EU MDR must now be met by medical device companies.
+Basic requirements, classification and conformity assessment procedures of in vitro diagnostics are regulated in the IVDR 2017-746 EU, which also came into force in 2017.
+With the end of the extended transition period in May 2021, the requirements of the EU MDR must now be met by medical device companies.

 gempex supports medical device companies and their suppliers comprehensively so that they can continue to place effective and safe medical devices on the market in accordance with the requirements.
 Customers can make use of gempex’ regulatory knowledge and structured project approach, and unlock advantages.